mixtox/test/README.md

-# practicum
+# test
-My yandex practicum learning
+test for git